Why do some startups quickly win big investments while others get rejected?

 If you’re planning to help startups and investors with Tech DD, here’s how you can do it smartly:

-- Build a Framework: Create a checklist and process that you can follow every time.
+- Build a Framework: Create a checklist and process you can follow consistently.

 - Automate Data Collection: Use tools to pull real-time metrics from GitHub, Jira, or AWS.

-- Share Clear Reports: Give easy-to-read reports with real, helpful advice.
+- Share Clear Reports: Provide easy-to-read reports with actionable advice.

 - Target Startups and VCs: Show how your service adds value during growth and fundraising.

-With the right approach, you can offer a service that’s in high demand and very impactful.
+With the right approach, you can offer a high-demand, high-impact service.

 Best Tools to Use for Tech DD